-Check out the Rick and Morty clip for “Georgia Vs Denver Fenton Allen” below.
-For those who haven’t seen it, you are in for a treat.
+See the Rick and Morty clip for “Georgia Vs Denver Fenton Allen” below.
+You are in for a treat for those who haven’t seen it.
 The exchange between the accused and the judge is hilarious.

 Once you have watched it, stick around for the discussion.
-We will talk about what happens in the clip from a legal perspective.
-And if you are wondering, it’s word per word from a case in Georgia USA.
+We will discuss what happens in the clip from a legal perspective.
+And if you are wondering, it’s word per word from a case in Georgia, USA.
 Nothing is made up.

 It’s not safe for work.
-There are lots of bad language and sexual themes in the clip.
+There are lots of foul language and sexual themes in the clip.
 If there hadn’t been, Rick and Morty wouldn’t have covered it!

 Video: Georgia Vs Denver Fenton Allen from Rick and Morty